 First thing first, you should be aware when a black mold on carpet starts to grow or when it’s rapidly spreading.
 Here’s how to sense when the worst is about to happen:

-If a black mold on a carpet is suspected, you’ll expect some bad stench all over the place.
-Unfortunately, some people may think that it’s not the carpet rather than a usual damp-thing because of the spoiled baby foods or maybe the trash outside.
+If you notice a black mold on the carpet, you’ll expect some bad stench all over the place.
+Unfortunately, some people may think that it’s not the mold rather than a usual damp-thing because of the spoiled baby foods or maybe the trash outside.

 To make it sure, check on possible suspects such as on and under the carpet.
 See if there’s any musty odor on the wall covering; lift the underside to detect any sign of mold growth.

-A moldy carpet can sometimes smell rusty, and people will think that it’s natural, since the carpet is not being used for quite some times.
+A moldy carpet can sometimes smell rusty, and people will think that it’s natural after they are not using for quite some times.
 That is, unfortunately, can be the sign of growing black mold on the carpet.

 However, the discoloration can occur in underneath the carpet before appearing on its surface.
 That’s why; a thorough examination should be done on both sides.